|

 Format and Size

-These need to be saved as .csv files so that anyone can open the document no matter what software they use.
-Consider adding information on how to import the files to the various software options.
+These need to be saved as .csv files so that anyone can open the document regardless of what software they use.
+Consider adding information on how to import the files into the various software options.

 Calendar printable mockup